List of questions

 Alternatively, you can share the latest inSync client installer with users and ask them to manually install the upgrade.

 Yes, you can.
-The Quick Links section of the inSync Admin Console contains the link to the right version of inSync client corresponding to your inSync server.
+The Quick Links section of the inSync Admin Console contains the link to the right version of inSync client corresponding to the inSync Master.
 From this link, you can download the client installer and place it in a shared folder accessible to all users.

 Is there any time window within which a device must be upgraded once I have scheduled an upgrade?